-All of our Educators and Nannies are parents or Grandparents themselves – you might say they have “been there done that” and are now using the skills learned with their own children.
+All of our Educators are parents or Grandparents themselves – you might say they have “been there done that” and are now using the skills learned with their own children.

-All Educators and Nannies must hold a current First Aid certificate and are encouraged to complete the New Zealand Certificate in Family Day Care through the Open Polytechnic of New Zealand.
+All Educators must hold a current First Aid certificate and are encouraged to complete a level 4 Early Childhood Education qualification.